 In Australia, you can choose between a free delivery using Medicare or a private delivery.
 Private delivery costs extra but offer more choice, comfort and help toward your out-of-hospital treatments.
 Higher-tier private health insurance policies tend to include benefits for private childbirth and pregnancy, so many of these costs can be covered.

 In terms of the essentials, like how many appointments you go to, what test you need to take and how you choose to deliver, you won't find much difference between the public and private systems.
 The big differences centre on the professionals you'll be interacting with, where you'll be staying when you deliver, how long you'll have to recover and what additional perks are available to you.
 Cost is also an important difference, but we'll look at that at the end.

 Pregnancy cover can be found in a top (or gold tier) policy.
 As an example, the following table shows finder.com.au partners.
-Prices are based on a single individual with less than $90,000 income living in Sydney.
 They all have a 12-month waiting period.
+All prices are based on a single individual with less than $90,000 income and living in Sydney.

 Your prenatal care starts the day you first see a medical professional to confirm your pregnancy, all the way to the day you give birth.
 You’ll be in and out of appointments with GPs, obstetricians (OB), midwives, radiologists (for ultrasounds) and other clinicians for blood work and genetic testing.

 However, there are a few differences you should be aware of between public and private prenatal care.
 These are: